KuchikiNamthip/KuchikiNamthip.github.io/_projects/ComSetting.md

 ## Acknowledgment
 - I would like to acknowledge [Ming (Tommy) Tang](https://x.com/tangming2005) for his encouragement and the valuable knowledge he provided through various online platforms.

-- I would like to thank my software engineer friends who kindly supported my learning in Unix and answered my funny questions.
-My very first question were, "What is this black screen🖥 from a computational biology course ?" and "How to understand those alien syntax"
+- I would like to thank my software engineer friends (Bui Vinyunavan ang Guy Tongsan) who kindly supported my learning in Unix and answered my funny questions.
+My very first questions were, "What is this black screen🖥 from a computational biology course ?" and "How to understand those alien syntax"
 It's a terminal and unix command line. 🤣🤣

 - I would like to thank all my colleagues for their comments, suggestions, and assistance.